sulcgroup/oxdna-viewer/README.md

 ---

 ## 3D Printing Export
 The viewer supports scene export in the common 3D printing STL format.
-The smoothness of the model is controlled via the `faces multiplier` setting.
-Note that additional smoothness results in very large STL files which not every browser can handle.
+To use click on the "STL EXPORT" button.
 For memory reasons one has the option to include just parts of the oxDNA model into the output mesh file, choosing from:
 * `Backbone mesh`
 * `Nucleoside mesh`
 * `Connector mesh`
 * `Backbone connector mesh`
+The smoothness of the exported model is controlled via the `faces multiplier` setting.
+Note that additional smoothness results in very large STL files which not every browser can handle.
+By increasing the `scaling` of the model objects can be made to overlap, which is benefitial for sturdy printed models.
+To 3D print the exported STL, the file has to be imported in a processing program such as Autodesk NetFab.
+The resulting STL can than be imported into the 3D printer software.

 ---

 ## Updates and writing your own extensions